Creative therapy for those who hold everything together, are ready to unlearn living in survival mode,

 Therapy Sessions for Australian clients

-I offer Person-Centred therapy sessions to individual adults online and in Melbourne, Australia.
+I offer online person-centred creative arts therapy sessions to individuals in Australia.

 Therapy is also available to: